Croatia–Slovenia border disputes: Land dispute along the Dragonja river

 Both countries claim to have exercised since 1954 the most administrative jurisdiction over the contested area on the left bank of the river.
 The strip's inhabitants were granted Slovenian citizenship in 1991 and the Slovenian judiciary considers the area an integral part of Slovenia.

-Among the Slovenian citizens residing in the area on the left bank of the Dragonja river is Joško Joras, whose refusal to recognize any Croatian jurisdiction after the two countries' independence has led since the early 1990s to numerous conflicts between Slovenia and Croatia.
+Among the Slovenian citizens residing in the area on the left bank of the Dragonja river is Joško Joras, whose refusal to recognize any Croatian jurisdiction after the two countries' independence has led since the early 1990s to a number of conflicts between Slovenia and Croatia.
 Joras claims he is on Slovenian territory occupied by Croatia; this has garnered much local public, but not much international, attention.

 According to some Croatian experts, the border between the countries should be a few miles north from the current Dragonja river course, on what they regard as the original river course.
 The current river flow is actually a man-made canal, known as the Canal of St. Odoric.
 They point out a 1944 meeting organized by the Partisan Scientific Institute, led by the Slovenian historian Fran Zwitter, at which Slovenian and Croatian officials agreed on the Dragonja river as the border between the Socialist Republics of Croatia and Slovenia.
 However, neither the Slovenian nor the Croatian parliament ever ratified the agreement, nor was it ever internationally recognized.
 Moreover, according to some Slovenian legal experts such as Pavel Zupančič, the last internationally recognized border between the two countries was on the river Mirna (south of the Dragonja).
-However, the proposed Dragonja border has also been referenced many times and even partially implemented.
+However, the proposed Dragonja border has also been referenced multiple times and even partially implemented.
 The Croatian argument is, accordingly, based exclusively on the Dragonja border proposal which Slovenia has never officially recognized.
 According to the Croatian view, the current main flow of the Dragonja (the Canal of St. Odoric) was man made; according to Dr. Ekl, while international law allows changes of river-defined borders when rivers are changed by nature, it does not allow man-made river changes to alter borders.
 However, this is not the Croatian government's official position.